jitsi/jitsi-meet/doc/coding-style.md

     imports in other files should use the same name.
 Don't define the class `Registry` in ReducerRegistry.js and then import it as `Reducers` in other files.

+* The names of global constants (including ES6 module-global constants) should be written in uppercase with underscores to separate words.
+For example, `BACKGROUND_COLOR`.

+* The underscore character at the beginning of a name signals that the respective variable, function, property is non-public i.e. private, protected, or internal.
+In contrast, the lack of an underscore at the beginning of a name signals public API.